 How to Participate

 Share your details to stay informed about Mind Readers book club news and events.
-Register for upcoming events below.

-Please bookmark this page and check back often for updates and Mind Readers events that you can participate in.
+Please bookmark this page and check back for updates and Mind Readers events that you can participate in.
 We will also share book club news in our monthly Headlines e-newsletter and the Wisconsin ADRC Facebook page.

 Would you like to recommend a book to the Mind Readers book club?
 Fill out and submit our online form.